NoHitzz/LearningQt_Calculator/README.md

 ## Usage

-Do not use this as a Calculator, unless you don't value precision and work with small numbers :)
+Do not use this as a calculator, unless you don't value precision and work with small numbers :)

 ## License